About

 FCAI is the peak industry organisation representing the manufacturers and importers of passenger vehicles, light commercial vehicles and motorcycles in Australia.

-The Sports Utility Market is up by 21.7 per cent on November 2021 while the Light Commercial market is down by by 1.9 per cent on last year’s figures with a total of 19,545 vehicles sold.
-Passenger vehicles totalled 14,941 vehicles, an increase of 3.1 per cent on November 2021 figures.
+The Sports Utility Market is up by 8.6 per cent on April 2022 while the Light Commercial market is down by 13.1 per cent on last year’s figures with a total of 17,060 vehicles sold.
+Passenger vehicles totalled 15,191 vehicles sold, a decrease of 1.6 per cent on April 2022 figures.

 This code is prepared under the direction of the FCAl Board, and endorsed by FCAI members.